UCL-CREST/cloverflow-web/_docs/discussions.md

 ## Open Comments

-We also invited the participants to give a free-form comment regarding their concerns of answering Stack Overflow with code snippets.
+We also invited the Answerers survey's participants to give a free-form comment regarding their concerns of answering Stack Overflow with code snippets.
 Besides the one we present earlier in the introduction, these are interesting comments we received.